SuperOfficeDocs/superoffice-docs/docs/database/tables/cachetables.md

 ---
-uid: table-cachetables
+uid: table-CacheTables
-title: cachetables table
+title: CacheTables table
 description: Specifies which tables should be cached to local files (or otherwise), generally these are the lists and other low-frequency-of-change tables.
 Contains the ID of any tables cached in SOCache.
 The files are binary and called &lt;tablename&gt;.bin.  &lt;Shift&gt;+&lt;F5&gt; throws all cache files. so.generated: true
 keywords:
   - "database"
   - "CacheTables"
-so.date: 03.22.2021
+so.date: 11.02.2021
 so.topic: reference
 so.envir:
   - "onsite"
   - "online"
 ---

-# cachetables Table (148)
+# CacheTables Table (148)

 ## Fields